UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

-Our goal is to obtain a dataframe with the lego_set names and the total amount of pieces in each set but we only have 2 lego dataframes (with the same indexes).
+Our goal is to obtain a dataframe with the `lego_set` names and the total amount of pieces in each set but we only have 2 Lego dataframes (with the same indexes).
 One dataframe has the set names and the other contains information amount the number of matte and transparent pieces included in each set.
 Complete this question by using `pd.concat()` and techniques we learned in the previous model.

 Tasks: